ogivuk/learning/tdd-django/README.md

 django.conf
 * urls
     * include - a function used to include urls.py from another application, e.g., in the top project.
     * url - a function used to map a part of requested URL to an appropriate view.
 It is used in the urls.py.
+It’s likely to be deprecated in a future release.

 django.contrib
 * staticfiles